-- 1. Measuring the actual RPM, - 2.
-Measure the amperage at the supply fan contactor and compare it with the full load amp (FLA) rating stamped on the motor nameplate. - Calculate the theoretical BHP using (Actual Motor Amps/ Motor Nameplate Amps) X Motor HP. - b.
-Using the fan performance tables in the unit Service Facts, plot the actual RPM (step 1) and the BHP (step 2a) to obtain the operating CFM. - If the required CFM is too low, (external static pressure is high causing motor HP output to be below table value). - a.
+- 1. Measuring the actual RPM. - 2.
+Measure the amperage at the supply fan contactor and compare it with the full load amp (FLA) rating stamped on the motor nameplate. - a.
+Calculate the theoretical BHP using (Actual Motor Amps/ Motor Nameplate Amps) X Motor HP. - b.
+Using the fan performance tables in the unit Service Facts, plot the actual RPM (step 1) and the BHP (step 2a) to obtain the operating CFM. - 3.
+If the required CFM is too low, (external static pressure is high causing motor HP output to be below table value), - a.
 Relieve supply and/or return duct static. - b.
-Change indoor fan speed and repeat steps 1 and 2. - To Increase Fan RPM; Loosen the pulley adjustment set screw and turn sheave clockwise. - To Decrease Fan RPM; Loosen the pulley adjustment set screw and turn sheave counterclockwise. - If the required CFM is too high, (external static pressure is low causing motor HP output to be above table value), change indoor fan speed and repeat steps 1 and 2. - To stop the SERVICE TEST, turn the main power disconnect switch to the "Off" position or proceed to the next component start-up procedure.
+Change indoor fan speed and repeat Step 1 and Step 2. - To Increase Fan RPM; Loosen the pulley adjustment set screw and turn sheave clockwise. - To Decrease Fan RPM; Loosen the pulley adjustment set screw and turn sheave counterclockwise. - If the required CFM is too high, (external static pressure is low causing motor HP output to be above table value), change indoor fan speed and repeat Step 1 and Step 2. - To stop the SERVICE TEST, turn the main power disconnect switch to the "Off" position or proceed to the next component start-up procedure.